Exploring the impact: Homeable's collaboration with Guide Dogs NSW/ACT

 True transformation goes beyond technology alone.
 Without adequate support and education, the potential benefits of smart home technology may remain untapped or underutilised.

 This partnership has not only underlined the immense potential of smart home technology for the blind and low-vision community, but has also spotlighted the significance of continuous support and education.
 Our commitment to delivering accessible and impactful solutions is further reinforced by these insights.
-If you’re interested in discovering how smart home technology may benefit you, book in a free consultation with Homeable.
+If you’re interested in discovering how smart home technology may benefit you, book in a Smart Home Assessment with Homeable.

 Homeable and Guide Dogs Australia pilot program